lekkodev/go-sdk/README.md

 Lekko's tools are designed with safety and developer experience in mind.

 As you can see in the above examples, initializing the Lekko SDK client and calling lekkos does not require any error handling.
-This is because there is always a safe default to fall back to - the original lekko code which is included at build time as a **static fallback**.
+This is because there is always a safe default to fall back to - the original lekko code which is included at build time as a [static fallback](https://docs.lekko.com/static-fallback).

 If you have any concerns about performance or stability, you can reference our docs [here](https://docs.lekko.com/performance-reliability).